 BW= CG×ValueOfLD+1, Binary LDCG×ValueOfLD, Unary LD (2)

 We loop four times to extract four BW-bit integers respectively from four consecutive 32-bit data components.
 Then we update the pointer for the data component and the bit offset within the current component.
+For an across-word integer, we first left-shift the value recovered in the current data vector, and then add it to the value recovered in the next data vector.
 The steps are repeated until all the integers are decoded.

 SIMD-based Implementation and Optimization